 TASK STEPS Add Contact Click Add Contact to add a new account.
 This opens the Add Contact window, where you specify contact details.
-For details, see Add Contact Window on page 6-67 .
+For details, see Add Contact Window on page 6-68 .
 Edit Select a contact and then click Edit to edit contact details.
 This opens the Edit Contact window, which contains the same settings as the Add Contact window.
-For details, see Add Contact Window on page 6-67.
+For details, see Add Contact Window on page 6-68 .
 Only one contact can be edited at a time.
-Only one contact can be edited at a time.
 Delete Select one or more contacts to delete and then click Delete .
 Sort Column Data Click a column title to sort the data below it.

-Search If there are many entries in the table, type some characters in the Search text box to narrow down the entries.
+TASK STEPS Search If there are many entries in the table, type some characters in the Search text box to narrow down the entries.
 As you type, the entries that match the characters you typed are displayed.
 Deep Discovery Analyzer searches all cells in the table for matches.
 Records and Pagination Controls The panel at the bottom of the screen shows the total number of contacts.
 If all contacts cannot be displayed at the same time, use the pagination controls to view the contacts that are hidden from view.